Strategic Information Management (MSc)

 The following documents must be submitted by the application deadline at the latest:

-• proof of German knowledge level A1; this certificate we will need at latest by our enrollment process
+• Proof of German knowledge level A1.
+This certificate we will need at latest by our enrollment process.
+Upon application, proof of level A1 can be submitted later during the first semester.

 • All applicants who have not obtained their Bachelor's degree in Germany must upload their certificates via the uni-assist online portal for further checks.
 Detailed information about the necessary documents you find at the website www.uni-assist.de

-For more information on application and admission for International degree seeking students, click here.
+Further information on application and admission for International degree seeking students can be found on the following page: Application for international students

 What qualification is required?